andrewmy/bodegapi/README.md

  ## API

- Visit `http://127.0.0.1:1080/docs` for API documentation with example requests and responses.
+ Visit http://127.0.0.1:1080/docs for API documentation with sample requests and responses.

  - Available to anonymous users:
    - Login: